Problem

 Installing and Using Group Managed Service Accounts

-Once the MSA has been created, it needs to be installed on the server that it will be used on.
-To do this, the Active Directory PowerShell module will need to be installed on the SQL Servers.
-Make sure the AD PowerShell cmdlets are installed, you can now log in to the server.
+Once created, install MSA on the needed servers.
+To use PowerShell, install the Active Directory PowerShell module for SQL Server.
+Make sure the AD PowerShell cmdlets are installed; you can now log in to the server.

 Once the gMSA is set up and linked to the computer, it is time to use this as the service account for SQL Server.
 There are two options for updating the service account details.
 The first is to use the SQL Server Configuration Manager tool.
 In this instance you will need to make sure that the “Service Accounts” object type is selected for account validation: